 \subsection{Data Augmentation}

 Input augmentation increases sample diversity in the data space.
-The classical augmentation methods~\citep{Szegedy2015Going, he2016deep} include flip, rotate, crop and padding etc. Most recently, Wang~et al.~\citep{Wang2021RSG} have proposed rare-class sample generator (RSG) that augments the minority classes via the encoded variation information obtained from frequent classes.
-Differently, M2m~\citep{kim2020m2m} constructs a balanced dataset by translating head class samples to the tail classes via an auxiliary pre-trained classifier.
+The classical augmentation methods~\cite{he2016deep} encompass operations such as flipping, rotating, cropping, padding, etc. Most recently, Wang~et al.~\cite{Wang2021RSG} proposed rare-class sample generator (RSG) that augments tail classes by utilizing encoded variation information obtained from head classes.
+M2m~\cite{kim2020m2m} establishes a well-balanced dataset through the translation of samples from head classes to tail classes, facilitated by an auxiliary pre-trained classifier.

-Feature augmentation augments data diversity in feature space.
+Feature augmentation serves to enhance data diversity within the feature space.
 Knowledge transfer is a promising technology.
-For instance, Yin~et al.~\citep{yin2019feature} transferred the intra-class variance of head classes obtained from an encoder-decoder based network to augment the feature of tail class samples.
-Liu~et al.~\citep{Liu2020Deep} transferred the angular variance calculated from head classes to tail classes to enrich the intra-class diversity of tail classes.
-Furthermore, class activation maps (CAM)~\citep{Zhou2016Learning} have been adopted in long-tailed data recently.
-Chu~et al.~\citep{Peng2020Feature} utilized CAM to decompose the features into a class-generic and a class-specific component.
+For instance, Yin~et al.~\cite{yin2019feature} exemplified knowledge transfer by leveraging the intra-class variance derived from head classes in an encoder-decoder-based network to augment the features of tail class samples.
+Liu~et al.~\cite{Liu2020Deep} employed the transfer of angular variance, computed from head classes, to enrich the intra-class diversity within tail classes.
+Moreover, recent applications in addressing long-tailed data incorporate the use of class activation maps (CAM)~\cite{Zhou2016Learning}.
+Chu~et al.~\cite{Peng2020Feature} utilized CAM to decompose the features into a class-generic and a class-specific component.
 Then, tail classes are augmented by fusing the class-specific components obtained from the tail classes with the class-generic components of the head classes.
-Also, Zhang~et al.~\citep{zhang2021bag} exploited CAM to obtain the foreground in an image and then augment the obtained foreground object by flipping, rotating, jittering, etc. The augmented foreground is then covered on the unchanged background to obtain a new informative image.
+Also, Zhang~et al.~\cite{zhang2021bag} exploited CAM to obtain the foreground in an image and then augment the obtained foreground object by flipping, rotating, jittering, etc. The augmented foreground is then covered on the unchanged background to obtain a new informative image.

 Those methods mentioned above require either an increase in data size or model complexity to solve the issues in long-tailed distribution, resulting in additional computational costs.